msearle5/makedivide/README.md

 ## Resource requirements

 All variations of the divider (even when the inputs or output are in registers) require 2 bytes of zero page.
-The code can be between 21 and 700+ bytes, though the huge ones are rarely worth using.
+The code can be between 21 and 700+ bytes, though the largest ones (over 400 bytes) are rarely worth using.
 Pick what fits.

 ## I just want the 6502 code!